HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 Labels are used to represent context and actionability.

 If a task is immediately actionable, and thus has a `next action`, it will be given a context label.
-If it cannot be completed it is simply not given a label.
+If it cannot be completed, it is simply not given a label.

 ### Context Labels: